Code-Institute-Submissions/artneto-travel_blog_SepResub/README.md

 - I was able to construct my first website using all of the material supplied during the course and with the aid of my mentor.
 I am pleased with the outcome.

-- Thanks again to the entire support team and a big hug to Christina, Oisin and Sean who have always been patient and showing a great people skills.

 # Resubmission Remarks

 After review by the evaluation team, below is a list of what was fixed in this project.

 - Missing UX and/or navigation issues
 - Template code results in various HTML errors.

-Solution with the suggestion of the assets team I made sure to use the URL validator for each page and form on my site, being possible to: fix errors of classes that were open and it was also possible to fix the layout and background that was making some forms disheveled.
+Solution: with the suggestion of the assets team I made sure to use the URL validator for each page and form on my site, being possible to fix errors for e.g: of classes that were unclosed or  the layout and background that was making some forms misaligned.

 - No indication of sub-optimal implementation of user acceptance criteria in user stories.